 Finding travel arrangements for over half the price of a direct flight or train isn’t easy, nor does it come without some extra discomfort.
 This time around we had some strange layovers and two extra travel days, but we made it comfortably, happily, and with $100 extra in our pockets.
 I still call it a win.

 From Männedorf, we took the train 12 miles to Zurich.
 Next, we hopped on a bus and enjoyed a stunning 200 mile bus ride to Milan, Italy.
-We stayed one night in a surprisingly nice hotel near the Milan airport for only $45.
+We stayed one night in a surprisingly nice hotel near the Milan Malpensa airport for only $45.
 Then from Milan, we then flew via RyanAir to Alicante, Spain for $13 each.
-That whole journey, including the hotel in Milan cost only $110, including food (breakfast was free at the hotel).
+This half of the journey, including food and the hotel in Milan, cost only $110.

 Change of Plans